reiallenramos/nuxtjs-otp-boilerplate/README.md

 ```bash
 npm run docker-dev
 ```
-> Warning about race condition: The `nuxt-dev` command requires the Redis server and MongoDB database to be ready.
+> Warning about race condition: The `nuxt-dev` command requires MongoDB to be ready.
 If not, it will fail on startup.
-We're working on making them resilient but for now, the preferred way to run locally is option 1.
+We're working on making it resilient but for now, the preferred way to run locally is option 1.

 ## Environment variables